STYLE SHEET

 Certified B Corporations are businesses that meet specified standards of verified social and environmental performance, public transparency, and legal accountability to balance profit and purpose.
 The bar for each of these is pretty high.

-B-Corp Event hosted by Huddle, featuring (L to R): James Cameron, Partner @ AirTree; Kirstin Hunter, MD @ Future Super, Jason Wilby and Jonathan Buck, CoFounders @ Huddle; Audrey Khaing-Jones, cofounder @ GlamCorner; Andrew Davies, CEO @ B-Lab Australia & New Zealand
+B-Corp Event hosted by Huddle, featuring (L to R): James Cameron, Partner @ Airtree; Kirstin Hunter, MD @ Future Super, Jason Wilby and Jonathan Buck, CoFounders @ Huddle; Audrey Khaing-Jones, cofounder @ GlamCorner; Andrew Davies, CEO @ B-Lab Australia & New Zealand

 Companies that go through the rigorous certification process (which can in some cases take years) are pledging their commitment to their values and demonstrating to other businesses and their customers their dedication to being a values-driven business.